nzoschke/gofaas/docs/http-functions.md

 > From [Makefile](Makefile)

 The `package` command uploads the zip file to S3 and writes a new template with the S3 URL.
 Then `deploy` does creates or updates our Lambda function with the new package.
 In less than a minute we have a Go HTTP Function online.

+Finally we can call our function over HTTP:

 ```shell
 curl https://x19vpdk568.execute-api.us-east-1.amazonaws.com/Prod